© (c) Destination Gstaad / Yannick Romagnoli / Région de vacances Gstaad

 • Distance 14,7 km

-The difficult hike begins in the village center of Turbach.
-From here, the trail first crosses the Turbachbach to the other side of the valley.
-Afterwards, the trail leads through forest and clearings to the point Bärgli.
-Shortly afterwards the Berzgummbach is crossed.
+The difficult hike starts in the village center of Turbach.
+From here it first crosses the Turbach stream to the other side of the valley.
+Then the path leads through forest and clearings to the point Bärgli.
+Shortly afterwards, the Berzgummbach is crossed.
 Past alpine huts and over a grassy ridge you reach the Giferhüttli.
-Over the stony ridge you reach the summit of the Giferspitz (2,541 M.a.s.l.).
+Over the rocky ridge you reach the summit of the Giferspitz (2,541 m above sea level).
+The panoramic view from the summit is magnificent.

-As a way back, we recommend the hike over the Louwenehore and then via Turnelsattel and Obere Turnels back to Turbach.
-If this is too strenuous for you, you can also return to the starting point via the ascent route.
+As a return route, it is recommended to hike over the Louwenehore and then via Turnelsattel and Obere Turnels back to Turbach.
+If this is too exhausting, you can also return along the ascent route to the starting point.

 • Approach

-The Destination Gstaad is located in the south-west of Switzerland right on the border to the French-speaking part of the country.
-The Destination is easily accessed by rail or car from the regions around Lake Thun and Lake Geneva and the Gruyere region Direct connections to the European high-speed rail network and all international airports in Switzerland guarantee a time-saving and pleasant journey.
-The main means of transport in the destination of Gstaad are the "MOB" (Montreux-Oberland Bernois) train and numerous post bus lines.
+The holiday region of Gstaad is located in southwestern Switzerland, directly on the border to the French-speaking part of the country.
+The region is easily accessible by train or car from the Thunersee region, the Lake Geneva area, and the Greyerz region.
+Direct connections to the European high-speed train network and to all international airports in Switzerland guarantee a time-saving and pleasant arrival.
+The main means of transport in the Gstaad holiday region are the "MOB" train (Montreux-Oberland Bernois) and numerous postal bus lines.

-Turbach can be reached from Gstaad by post bus.
+Turbach can be reached from Gstaad by postal bus.

 • Bus stop Turbach, Post